All You Need to Know About Business Telecom Fraud

 WHAT ARE THE HACKERS’ MOTIVES?

+The hackers’ objective is a financial one: generating calls to international numbers or premium numbers in order to make money.
+In effect, with each call to a premium number (a 08 number, for example), the company assigned this number receives a payment.
 What’s more, on the international level, telecom operators may compensate subscribers receiving calls from certain phone numbers.
 These payments depend upon the number of incoming call minutes for these numbers.
 A hacker will, therefore, attempt to generate a maximum of “free” calls to the numbers for which they or their accomplices will receive a payout.
 The company whose phone lines have been hacked will then have to pay any bills for communications generated by the hacker.

 PHONE SYSTEM ACCESS FRAUD